FennBoii/YTM-OP/README.md

 <center>
+<b>THERE MAY BE ERRORS WHEN CLOSING AND MAYBE SOME DURING, I AM WORKING ON THESE JUST RESTART THE CLIENT OR ADD THE ISSUES TO "ISSUES" TAB</b>

 # YTM-OP
 ## This project is a self project meaning this is mostly just for me but your allowed to do whatever you wish with this project if you come across it.</center>